menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Alicia is generally considered to be a blue-collar town.
-69.39% of the Alicia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Alicia, you'll notice that it is more blue-collar than most other communities in America.
+69.39% of Alicia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Alicia is a town of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Alicia who work in farm management occupations (32.65%), sales jobs (14.29%), and business and financial occupations (6.12%).

 Setting & Lifestyle